 The requirements for the ACE undergraduate degree should be viewed by students as minimum standards.
 For students who might be interested in applying to graduate schools, the guidelines below suggest additional classes and activities that will position you well to apply.

 In the guidelines below, classes marked with a * are available online from UIUC through NetMath.

 Students may also want to visit the University of Illinois Graduate School website for more information on being a graduate student at U of I in general.

 - Do a serious independent research project - Graduate school is different from undergraduate programs in that students must show much stronger independent academic motivation and be able to work independently on research projects.
 The best way to demonstrate motivation and the capacity for independent work is to do an independent research project that is significant enough to yield a paper that looks like a journal article.

 For MS programs in economics or agricultural/applied economics:

 - Calculus through Calc III (*MATH 241) - You need this for microeconomic theory at the Master’s level.
-This is truly necessary if you want to do grad school in some form of economics.
+This is necessary if you want to do graduate school in some form of economics.

 - Take more probability and statistics: examples are *MATH 461, STAT 400/410, ECON 471 - Economics is a highly quantitative field.
 Doing well in these classes shows you can handle quantitative material, and taking them will make statistics and economics in grad school much easier.

-- Take ECON 302 early in your program and work to do well in it - Intermediate micro is a bread-and-butter class for applied economics; if your grade is low in this, graduate programs will wonder if you can handle graduate classes in the same field.
+- Take ACE 300/ECON 302 early in your program and work to do well in it - Intermediate microeconomics is a bread-and-butter class for applied economics; if your grade is low in this, graduate programs will wonder if you can handle graduate classes in the same field.
 As an aside, if you want to do a Master’s degree in economics, you might want to take intermediate macro as well even though that isn’t required for the ACE degree.

 For a PhD in Agricultural and Applied Economics: